Wind3x/info310_wi17/README.md

 ```

 # Description
 This course will cover theoretical and practical topics in cybersecurity as it relates to applications, networks, companies, people, governments.
-The goals of this course will be to familiarize students with the basic topics of cybersecurity, penetration testing, risk management, security operations, privacy, ethics, and legal requirements.
+The goals of this course will be to familiarize students with the basic topics of cybersecurity, penetration testing, risk management, security operations, privacy, ethics, and legal issues.

 # Grading
 Grade breakdown: